sjasvinder/CaseStudyProject/README.md

 6.Maintenance: There is always a space to upgrade and fix the code after implementation and we can always come back to upgrade the project as per Agile principles and values.

-# STLC Cycle: Software Testing life cycle
+# STLC Cycle: Software Testing Life Cycle

 1.Requirement Analysis: Requirement Analysis is the first step of Software Testing Life Cycle (STLC).
 In this phase quality assurance team understands the requirements like what is to be tested.
 If anything is missing or not understandable, then quality assurance team meets with the stakeholders to better understand the detail knowledge of requirement.